Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Application to Inventory Management, Emissions Trading and Insurance Risk Mitigation

-\item In the above cases, the costs are time invariant or proportional to time, without any dependence on the demand process or the level of inventory.
-All the cost variables can be set as stochastic processes, with a slight abuse of notation or by assuming some of them hold at the start and others at end of each time period, giving,

-\end{enumerate} In recent years, there has been a surge in interest in emissions trading.
-(Rubin 1996) provides a general treatment of emission trading, banking, and borrowing in an inter-temporal, continuous-time model using optimal-control theory and shows that an efficient equilibrium solution exists that achieves the least cost solution (the solution attained by a social planner who knows the cost functions of all firms).
-(Daskalakis, Psychoyios and Markellos 2009) study the three main markets for emission allowances within the European Union Emissions Trading Scheme and develop an empirically and theoretically valid framework for the pricing and hedging of intra-phase and inter-phase futures and options on futures, respectively.
+\begin{doublespace} In recent years, there has been a surge in interest in emissions trading.
+Rubin (1996) provides a general treatment of emission trading, banking, and borrowing in an inter-temporal, continuous-time model using optimal-control theory.
+He shows that an efficient equilibrium solution exists that achieves the least cost, which is the solution attained by a social planner who knows the cost functions of all firms.
+Daskalakis, Psychoyios \& Markellos (2009) study the three main markets for emission allowances within the European Union Emissions Trading Scheme.
+They develop an empirically and theoretically valid framework for the pricing and hedging of intra-phase and inter-phase futures and options on futures, respectively (also: Bayer \& Aklin 2020; Gladwin \& Walter 1976).
+Wen, Wu \& Gong (2020) analyze the impact of carbon emissions’ environmental regulation on the stock returns of companies.
+Narassimhan et al. (2018) is a comprehensive review of the implementation of emissions trading systems in various jurisdictions across the globe.

-We relate our methodology to emissions trading indirectly through the demand process.
-Higher demand requires higher levels of emissions and hence, options that breach certain upper limits of demand can indicate when emission thresholds might be breached and hence payments might need to be made or emissions contracts put in place to handle the outcomes.
-A direct approach can be along the lines of (Chaabane, Ramudhin and Paquet 2012), who present a model that explicitly considers environmental costs and can assist decision makers in designing sustainable supply chains over their entire life cycle.
-This facilitates the understanding of optimal supply chain strategies under different environmental policies for recycling and green house gas emissions reductions.
+We relate our methodology (Sections{} \ref{subsec:Benchmark-Valuations}; \ref{subsec:Extremely-Exotic-Extensions}) to emissions trading indirectly through the demand process.
+Higher demand, for certain products, will generate higher levels of emissions due to the corresponding dependency on manufacturing the required output.
+Option contracts, based on the demand process, can be structured depending on whether certain upper limits of demand will be breached.
+Hence, options that breach certain upper limits of demand will indicate when emission thresholds might be breached.
+This will indicate whether any payments might need to be made or emissions contracts can be put in place to handle the outcomes accordingly.
+A direct approach can be along the lines of Chaabane, Ramudhin \& Paquet (2012), who present a model that explicitly considers environmental costs and can assist decision makers in designing sustainable supply chains over their entire life cycle.
+This facilitates the understanding of optimal supply chain strategies under different environmental policies for recycling and green house gas emissions reductions. \end{doublespace} \begin{doublespace}